 On October 1st, Vermont began selling cannabis for recreational use by those 21 and older.
 More than two dozen different companies from all throughout the state of Vermont have submitted applications to the Cannabis Control Board of Vermont for retail licenses, but the board has only given out four so far.
 On September 14th, the board issued three retail licenses for adult-use sales, and on September 27th, they issued one more retail license.

+At its meeting on October 19th, the Vermont Cannabis Control Board issued nine additional licenses for the adult-use of cannabis.
+These licenses included one for cultivation, four for manufacturing, and four for retail sales.
+On November 16th, fourteen additional marijuana licenses were awarded by the Vermont Cannabis Control Board.
+On December 21st, nine new licenses for cannabis establishments were issued.
+You can see the complete list of Vermont’s licensed cannabis businesses for adults here.
 We believe more details will be released about cannabis business opportunities in Vermont.
 This page will continue to be updated with further information as it becomes available.
 Here’s the information you need to know to be ready.

 According to projections made by the Cannabis Control Board of the State of Vermont, the new adult-use marijuana industry in the state would generate $225 million yearly by 2025.
 This would result in roughly $46 million in additional state taxes.